Coronavirus (COVID -19)

 - Emergency Remote Work Decision Tree

-- Emergency Remote Work Agreement (download the form to enable digital signatures)
+- Emergency Remote Work Agreement (to be completed by the employee)

 - Emergency Remote Work Agreement Technology Guidelines